vladen/aeroflow/specifications/readme.md

 }));
 ```

-Passes value returned by @expander to @expander again as first argument on next iteration.
+Passes value returned by @expander to @expander as first argument on sybsequent iteration.

 ```js
 var expectation = {};